-UTM has a food available to meet various dietary requirements, including dairy-free, gluten-free, vegetarian, vegan, and Halal.
+UTM has a variety of food options on campus to accommodate various dietary requirements, including dairy-free, gluten-free, vegetarian, vegan and Halal.
 Among the available options are pizza, sushi, burritos, sandwiches, Asian fusion, pub fare and comfort food, soups and salads, and more!
 Check out the dining map for details.
 If you have any questions regarding how UTM can meet your dietary requirements, please contact the Hospitality & Retail Services Office to set up a meeting.

 The UTM Student Meal Plan is available to ALL students, whether you live in Residence or not.
-Most purchases made through your Meal Plan are tax exempt, leading to up to a 13% savings on applicable purchases.
-The online Budget Planner can help you determine if you need to adjust your Meal Plan (before September 27, 2017) to another in the same group or add funds.
-Your Meal Plan funds can conveniently be accessed using your TCard!
+Most purchases made through your Meal Plan are tax-exempt, leading up to a 13 per cent savings on applicable purchases.
+The Online Budget Planner can help you determine if you need to adjust your Meal Plan (before Sept.
+30, 2020) to another in the same group or add funds.
+Your Meal Plan funds can be conveniently accessed using your TCard!
 Click here to learn more about the Meal Plan.

 Campus Value Plan

-Non-residence students can choose to purchase a Campus Value Plan that can be used anywhere that the Student Meal Plan can, and that saves you 5% on campus food purchases (with limited exceptions).
-Campus Value Plan funds are also accessed using your TCard.
-These funds can carry-over from year to year and have more flexible pricing options.
+Non-residence students can choose to purchase a Campus Value Plan that can be used at any food service location on campus.
+You will save 5 per cent on most on campus food purchases.
+Campus Value Plan funds are also accessed using your TCard and carry-over from year to year.
 Click here to learn more about the Campus Value Plan.